 How to Sell the Idea to Your Teen:

 So how should you start if you—like many of us—have a teenager who doesn’t rise until well after noon?
 Tell your teenager you’ll be waking her up on weekends, with the goal that she’ll be doing it on her own within a reasonable time frame.

-Duffy recommends introducing the idea over dinner or in the car (not when your teenager wanders downstairs at 1:00 p.m. on a Saturday).
-That’s what Cleveland-area mom Jill Davidson did with her own son, who is 12 and routinely slept until noon on weekends.
-Monday mornings had become awful, as Davidson’s son could not get to sleep at a reasonable hour on Sunday night.
-So, the two reached an agreement that he’d get up, at latest, by 11:00 a.m. on weekends.
+Duffy recommends introducing the idea over dinner or in the car (not when your teenager wanders downstairs at 1 p.m. on a Saturday).
+That’s what Cleveland-area mom Jill Davidson did with her own son—when he was 12, he routinely slept until noon on weekends.
+Monday mornings were always awful, as Davidson’s son could not get to sleep at a reasonable hour on Sunday night.
+So, the two reached an agreement that he’d get up, at latest, by 11 a.m. on weekends.
 But after hearing Duffy’s advice, Davidson and her son had a second conversation.
-Now he’ll be getting up at 10:00 a.m.
+He switched to getting up at 10 a.m.

-“He’s only 12, so we’ll see where it goes as he gets older,” says Davidson.
-“But better to start him understanding that sleeping the day away is not healthy.”
+“He was only 12, but it was a good time to change the pattern,” says Davidson.
+“Better to start him understanding that sleeping the day away is not healthy.”